Memory Efficient Neural Processes via Constant Memory Attention Block: Appendix: Additional Experiments and Analyses

 \subsubsection{CMHPs: Experiments}

-In this experiment, we compare CMHPs against THPs on standard TPP datasets: Mooc and Reddit.
+In these experiments, we compare CMHPs against THPs on standard TPP datasets: Mooc and Reddit.

-\textbf{Mooc Dataset.} comprises of $7,047$ sequences.
+\textbf{Mooc Dataset}~\citep{kumar2019predicting} comprises of $7,047$ sequences.
 Each sequence contains the action times of an individual user of an online Mooc course with 98 categories for the marks.

-\textbf{Reddit Dataset.} comprises of $10,000$ sequences.
-Each sequence contains the action times from the most active users with marks being one of the $984$ the sub-reddit categories of each sequence.
+\textbf{Reddit Dataset}~\citep{kumar2019predicting} comprises of $10,000$ sequences.
+Each sequence contains the action times from the most active users with marks being one of the $984$ the subreddit categories of each sequence.

-The results (Table \ref{appendix:table:tpp}) suggest that replacing the transformer layer with CMAB (Constant Memory Attention Block) results in a small drop in performance.
-Crucially, unlike THP, CMHP has the ability to efficiently update the model with new data as it arrives overtime which is typical in time series data such as in Temporal Point Processes.
-CMHP only pays constant computation to update the model unlike the quadratic computation required by THP.
+The results (Table \ref{appendix:table:tpp}) suggest that replacing the transformer layer with CMAB (Constant Memory Attention Block) achieves comparable performance.
+Crucially, CMHP only requires constant memory unlike the quadratic memory required by that of THP.
+Furthermore, CMHP efficiently updates its model with new data as it arrives over time which is typical in event sequence data, making it significantly more efficient than THP.